Pikku G: Personal life and society

-Vähäkainu is from a pentecostalist family.
+Vähäkainu is from a Pentecostal family.

 Henri Vähäkainu has been nominated as a candidate for the most positive phenomenon in Nurmijärvi in 2020.

 Start-up career

 After graduating in audio visual studies in 2008, Henri Vähäkainu worked for two agencies in the audiovisual area but decided to move to the U.S. to produce music.

 After returning to Finland, he started a business with a colleague, Marko Lehtimäki.
 Their first company developed mobile applications, e.g. for artists and athletes.
 However, the company did not take off.
 There were no rapidly scalable solutions for mobile application development, making customization of individual applications laborious and unprofitable.

 This setback was, however, a start for the next business.
 Two colleagues, Marko Lehtimäki and Antti Hannula, launched AppGyver Oy.
 According to his LinkedIn profile, Henri Vähäkainu joined the company in May 2011 and started to build its success.
 He is the Chief Operating Officer (COO) of the company.

 AppGyver develops digital tools, ready-made blocks for creating business-enhancing mobile applications.
 AppGyver is known for its innovativeness and therefore, the American online publication TechCrunch, among others, has included AppGyver in the start-ups to be followed regularly.

 AppGyver's offices are located in Helsinki and San Francisco.
 In 2019, the company had a turnover of EUR 1.2 million and 14 employees.

 In 2019, AppGyver was selected for the Deloitte Finland Technology Fast 50 list.
 The program lists the 50 fastest growing technology companies in Finland.